staticafi/sbt-instrumentation/README.md

 `getSizeTo` can be used to get allocated type size when instrumenting `alloca`, `load` or `store`  instruction.
 It cannot be used when looking for a sequence of instructions.

+In the .c file given in `config.json` all function names should start with `__INSTR_` or else they will be instrumented too.
+For now, if a function from this file has an argument that will not be passed from the program that is being instrumented, it has to be an integer.

+Instrumentation can be used together with static analyses to make the instrumentation conditional.
+You can plug them in by adding the paths to .so files to `analyses` list.
+Plugins must be derived from `InstrPlugin` class.
+You can specify the conditions by adding `condition` to elements of `instructionRules`.
+Currently, conditions `isNull`, `isConstant`, `isValidPointer` or `!isValidPointer` are supported.

 Example:
 ```json